Frequently Asked Questions:

 Q: What does the festival have to offer me beside music?

 The weekend will include 10+ professional musical artist groups as well as 2 hours of open mic time on Saturday evening.
 The weekend will also include visual art and artisan crafts in the pavilion presented by their creators.
 There will be a concession which will serve burgers, hot dogs, fries, freezies, and more.
 There will also be a beer garden which will have several craft beers and coolers to choose from.
 On site there are places for campfires, open spaces for recreational activities, and a quiet lawn next to the water for your relaxation

 Q: Hey I'm an Artist!
 Can I showcase my talents?

-There will be an open mic time slot on Saturday afternoon in which artists are welcomed to come share their talent.
+There will be an open mic time slot on Saturday at 5pm in which artists are welcomed to come share their talent.

-For more information on the open mic please contact Thomas at firstname.lastname@example.org
+For more information on the open mic please contact Saul at firstname.lastname@example.org

 Got something other than music you want to showcase?
 The Pavilion will be open during the weekend for artisans of all sorts to showcase and sell their work.
 If you'd be interested in doing this as well, please contact Rebecca at email@example.com